Hyphaeic/EXTERNAL/README.md

 ## What We Build

-Our work spans three layers. **Research** provides foundational tooling. **Technologies** are usable implementations of that research. **Systems** are emergent, abstract patterns that arise from technology activity—they are not objects, they are process.
+Our work spans three layers. **Research** provides foundational tooling. **Technologies** are usable implementations of that research. **Systems** are emergent, abstract patterns that are constructed from technology activity.
+Proccess, not object.

 ### Research
-*foundational, enable technologies*

 | Project | Description |
 |:--------|:------------|